 What is organic search?

-Organic search is sometimes referred to as natural search.
-In a nutshell, it is unpaid search results.
-Unlike paid search results (the sort that come about through pay-per-click [PPC] advertising) which are generated using a search engine’s auction system, organic search results show up based on a range of factors including:
+Often referred to as natural search, organic search refers to unpaid search results.
+Unlike paid search results, which are generated through a search engine’s auction system, organic search results appear based on several factors:

-- EAT: Does your website demonstrate expertise, authoritativeness and trustworthiness?
+- E-E-A-T: Does your website demonstrate Experience, Expertise, Authoritativeness, and Trustworthiness?

-- User Experience: Does your website provide a great user experience?
-Is your site easy to navigate, are pages working correctly and are you providing engaging content?
+- User Experience: Does your website offer a great user experience?
+Is it easy to navigate, do all pages work correctly, and does it provide engaging content?

-Google’s organic search results are made up of the page’s url (or breadcrumbs), the blue clickable link called a title tag and the black text underneath called a meta description.
-The text that shows in the organic search results can be created specifically by you or your SEO company, or, Google may generate it using content from the web page.
+Google’s organic search results consist of the page’s URL (or breadcrumbs), a blue clickable link known as a title tag, and the black text underneath called a meta description.
+You or your SEO company can specifically create the text that appears in the organic search results, or Google may generate it using content from the web page.